In Laos, A Chinese-Funded Railway Sparks Hope For Growth — And Fears Of Debt

 In Luang Prabang, a man who did not want to use his name for fear of government retribution says he understands why people would like a new train.
 It's faster, cheaper and makes traveling easier.

-"But I worry that when the trains are completed, there will be many, many Chinese mov[ing] in from China to live in Laos and they will take the job[s] from local people," he says.
+"But I worry that when the trains are completed, there will be many, many Chinese [moving] in from China to live in Laos and they will take the job[s] from local people," he says.

 He says even the promise of more tourists coming into Luang Prabang isn't necessarily appealing.
 According to the local tourism office, the number of visitors to Luang Prabang in 2000 was just under 102,000.
 In 2018, more than 755,000 tourists came to the city — an increase of more than 600 percent.
 And in recent years, the tourists have overwhelmingly been Chinese.
 But Chinese tourists rely on Chinese-run tour groups, stay in Chinese-owned hotels and eat at Chinese-owned restaurants, the man says.